 Materials must be brought in non-commercial vehicles.
 All vehicles towing trailers of any size will be required to pay commercial disposal rates.
 Pickup trucks are to adhere to the following: must have a cap or be stacked no higher than the height and depth of the truck bed, and cannot have a toolbox mounted to the truck bed.
 Vans must adhere to the following: must have a backseat installed, side door with windows, no top racks, no interior doors separating the driver area from the cargo area, no shelving, mounted corkboards, etc. Each vehicle is limited to one (1) trip per day to the Homeowner Disposal Area.

 Waste acceptable for disposal includes appliances, batteries, metal, electronics, tires, furniture, latex and water-based paint (See S.T.O.P.
 Program for oil-based paints), propane tanks (20 lb. tank minimum), recyclables, and non-burnable items.
-Stone material: cement, concrete, bricks (no dirt will be accepted) and other masonry material are limited to two (2) 32-gallon cans per trip.
+Stone material: cement, concrete, bricks (NO DIRT ACCEPTED) and other masonry material are limited to two (2) 32-gallon cans per trip.
 All construction and demolition debris must be bundled, bagged, or in cans.
 Compost: leaves, trees, grass, shrubs, etc. are limited to three (3) bags or two (2) 32-gallon cans per trip.
 No medical waste or hazardous waste allowed.
 All Town of Hempstead residents, including residents of incorporated villages within the township, are permitted to bring electronic waste (E-Cycle items) to the Homeowner Disposal Area.

 For all questions and concerns regarding our Homeowner Disposal Area, please call (516) 378-4210, Option 8.

 See Recycling Information.

 Note: ALL cardboard and #1 & #2 plastics will now be recycled.
 Please DO NOT use cardboard boxes to contain refuse.

 Automobile parts including vehicle frame parts, crankcases, transmissions, engines (drained), etc. will be accepted at the Homeowner Disposal Area or collected for metal recycling.
 Call (516) 378-8484 or (516) 378-4210, Option 2 for an appointment.